DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **FOMOD** - `Improved Companions - Questline Tweaks`.

-*Finally you can become a werewolf without joining the Companions if you aren’t the type in the immersive way.*
+*You can finally become a werewolf without joining the Companions if you aren’t their type in the immersive way.*

 ### [Werewolf Aela](https://www.nexusmods.com/skyrimspecialedition/mods/29155)